lucasaid/file-curator/README.md

 ## USAGE

 Clone or download repo into a directory of your choice.
 Run `npm link` to link package globally to run from the directory you wish.
-(NOTE: need to update this so you can install via npm globally)
+(NOTE: I need to update this so you can install via npm globally instead of doing this)

 To uninstall just run `npm unlink` in code directory.